CashBailey/ChampSim/docs/src/Modules.rst

    :return: The function should return the way index that should be evicted, or ``this->NUM_WAY`` to indicate that a bypass should occur.

-.. cpp:function:: void replacement_cache_fill(uint32_t triggering_cpu, long set, long way, champsim::address full_addr, champsim::address ip, champsim::address victim_addr, access_type type)
+.. cpp:function:: void replacement_cache_fill(uint32_t triggering_cpu, long set, long way, champsim::address full_addr, champsim::address ip, champsim::address victim_addr, access_type type, double pmc)

     This function is called when a block is filled in the cache.
     It is called with the same timing as ``find_victim()``, but is additionally called when filling an invalid way.